mawds/r-programming-intro/_episodes/02-func-R.md

 > >
 > > Note that we don't need to use an `else` statement here, as `stop()` causes the function to abort.
 > >
-> > If there's a less severe problem, the `warning()` function will print the specified message as a warning.
+> > If there's a less severe problem, we can use the `warning()` function to print the specified message as a warning.
 For example
 > > `warning("This is a warning")`
 > {: .solution}
 {: .challenge}